Notice of Cybersecurity Incident

 CARDIOVASCULAR INTERVENTION

-Whether your cardiovascular problem is caused by artery blockages or abnormal heart rhythms, the cardiologists at Morris Hospital offer a wide range of treatment options to help you regain your health and return to a full, productive life.
+Whether your cardiovascular problem is caused by artery blockages or abnormal heart rhythms, we offer a wide range of treatment options to help you regain your health and return to a full, productive life.

 • Angioplasty.
 Coronary and peripheral angioplasty are medical procedures in which a small balloon is placed in the narrow or blocked area of the artery, and is then inflated and deflated to relieve the blockage and allow blood to flow freely through the arteries.
 A small stent is sometimes placed in the artery to reduce the chance of blockage reoccurring.
 At Morris Hospital, angioplasty and stent procedures are used to effectively treat blockages of the heart, renal (kidney), arm and leg arteries.